-- (A) Any person, firm, or corporation who violates the provisions of this chapter shall, upon conviction, be guilty of a misdemeanor and shall be fined not exceeding \$50 and/or imprisoned for a period not exceeding 30 days.
-Each day of violation shall be considered a separate offense. - (B) Unless extraordinary and reasonably unforeseeable delaying factors not resulting from the owner's action or inaction can be clearly demonstrated and proven, failure to have the construction or remodeling substantially complete at the end of the two-year time period shall subject the property owner to a fine of \$250 per day.
+- (A) Any person violating any provision of this chapter, for which no other penalty is provided, shall be subject to the penalty provisions of § 10.99. - (B) Unless extraordinary and reasonably unforeseeable delaying factors not resulting from the owner's action or inaction can be clearly demonstrated and proven, failure to have the construction or remodeling substantially complete at the end of the two-year time period shall subject the property owner to a fine of \$250 per day.